Applying and Admissions

 - Can credit from Disc* later be transferred to another university?

 Potentially.
-Disc* is offered as ENV DES 8: Summer Discovery, a 5 unit course with a letter grade, or ENV DES 98: Directed Group Study, a 1 unit course.
+Disc* is offered as ENV DES 8: Summer Discovery, a 5 unit course with a letter grade, or ENV DES 98: Directed Group Study, a 1 unit course graded pass/no pass.
 Some institutions may count this credit towards the total number of units required for a degree; this can usually be confirmed by your admissions counselor or degree adviser.
+We recommend confirming this before enrolling in the course.

 - Do I need to live on campus?